Fedora31/nhcustom2/README.md

 * The use of regular expressions (regexes)
 * The ability to search and filter paths

-The main drawback of this version is its speed: the program is a lot slower than its predecessor, especially on slow pcs.
-This is partly due to a lack of optimization (this will hopefully be fixed at some point) and to some parts of the program being handled by shell/batch scripts.
+The main drawback of this version is its speed: the program is a bit slower than its predecessor, especially on slow pcs.
+This is partly due to a lack of optimization (this will hopefully be fixed at some point).

 Some parts of the program work differently than in the first version, making the configuration files made for the original program unusable.
 However, They are relatively easy to convert to the new syntax.

-The program is known to work with Windows 10 and Fedora 34 (Linux).
+The program is known to work with Windows 7, 10 and Fedora 34 (Linux).
 I don't offer any support with this program, but feel free to let me know if something doesn't work as expected or if the database contains errors.

 ## how to use

-Do not launch the program `nhcustom2` directly, unless you want to see what paths will be copied without actually touching your files.
-To generate a mod with your parameters, use the `START` shell/batch script corresponding to your OS.

 The `output` directory is deleted each time the program is run.
 Backup any mod previously generated if you want to keep them.